FightingFighting/cross-modal-information-flow-in-MLLM/README.md

 After installing llava environment, you will find an LLaVA-NeXT folder in cross-modal-information-flow-in-MLLM

 # Dataset
 Our dataset is collected from [GQA](https://cs.stanford.edu/people/dorarad/gqa/index.html).
-The reformated datasets are in `datasets`.
+The collected datasets are in `datasets`.
+For the images, please download from [here](https://downloads.cs.stanford.edu/nlp/data/gqa/images.zip).

 # Use
 ## Information flow